What is Data Analytics?

 Step 1: Determine the criteria for grouping the data

-Data can be divided by age, population, income, or sex.
-The values of the data can be numerical or grouped by category.
+Data can be divided by a range of different criteria such as age, population, income, or sex.
+The values of the data can be numerical or categorical data.

 Step 2: Collecting the data